meltyourface/blank/posts/Manannan-mac-Lir/The-Quest-for-the-Aislings-Eye-An-Odyssey-Through-Celtic-Mythology/index.md

 **Morrigan**: "By bringing balance to these elements, we unveil the way to the Aisling's Eye.
 Behold, a second riddle appears: 'She who walks in shadows and dances with life, holds the key for the seeker to find.'"

-Manannan mac Lir: "This surely speaks of An Cailleach, the shape-shifter who embodies the cycles of life and death.
+**Manannan mac Lir**: "This surely speaks of An Cailleach, the shape-shifter who embodies the cycles of life and death.
 We must gain her favor to proceed.
 I shall appease her with the gift of the enchanted Slumbering Wave."

 The duo approached An Cailleach, offering Manannan's gift.
 As she accepted it, she revealed another riddle.

-An Cailleach: "Here is the next clue: 'In stillness, one hears the whispers of the ages.
+**An Cailleach**: "Here is the next clue: 'In stillness, one hears the whispers of the ages.
 Reach out, find what you seek, where the quiet footfalls echo.'"

-Manannan mac Lir: "This place is known to me.
+**Manannan mac Lir**: "This place is known to me.
 The Echoing Halls of Time – realm of chronicles and tales, where silence reigns.
 Within it, the Aisling's Eye must lie."

 They entered the Echoing Halls, where all sound was swallowed into oblivion.
 Morrigan transformed into a raven, soaring above while Manannan walked the hallowed ground.
 As they neared the end of the hall, a final riddle emerged.

 **Morrigan**: "Only when the seeker embraces darkness and light, shall the gateway open, and the Eye meet the sight."

-Manannan mac Lir: "Morrigan, as the embodiment of dark and light, it falls to you.
+**Manannan mac Lir**: "Morrigan, as the embodiment of dark and light, it falls to you.
 Take my hand, and together, we shall unlock the Eye's resting place."

 Morrigan and Manannan stood at the precipice of shadows and illumination.
 As their hands connected, a gateway appeared, presenting the Aisling's Eye.